 3. How effectively did each speaker use available information?

-4. How useful, relevant and strong was the support each speaker provided for controversial claims?
+4. How useful, relevant and strong was the support each speaker provided for

 5. Were the speakers’ claims relevant?
 Did they justify the proposed conclusions?